 Ben is 35-years old and single, but he’s definitely looking for love.
 He tries out video dating and the world online, but none of them works out.
 His friends think he’s a commitment-phobe, while simultaneously trying to set him up with just about every gay man they meet.
 Then Ben notices a guy jogging by his house, and while he deliberately makes sure he’s around every day to see him, he never makes a move.
 After the situation is forced, he discovers the man is Grey.
 The two hit it off, but despite their spark, will their differences keep them apart?

-While amusing and sweet, Shut Up & Kiss Me’s problem is that it seems to think it’s got something a bit new to say about the problems of modern gay relationships, especially for those in their 30s.
-The issues is that it has the same thing to say as just about every other movie that thinks it has something to say about modern gay relationships.
-That’s not necessarily a bad thing, but it does mean it all feels a lot more familiar than it seems to think it is.
+While amusing and sweet, Shut Up & Kiss Me’s problem is that it seems to think it’s got something new to say about the problems of modern gay relationships, especially for those in their 30s.
+The issue with that is that it has the same thing to say as just about every other movie that thinks it has something to say about modern gay relationships.
+That’s not necessarily a bad thing, but it does mean it all feels a lot more familiar than it think it is.

 However while it certainly has issues, Shut Up & Kiss Me is a nice, gentle and entertaining movie, and towards the end the romance between Ben and Grey becomes quite involving.
 It slightly dampens that with an ending that seems like a conclusion, but when you think about it is very one-sided and doesn’t really resolve anything.
 Ben wants monogamy but Grey feels he needs to have sex with other people, and while they talk a lot about that, the film doesn’t quite decide where to go with it, and so slightly fudges things.